GerritCodeReview/homepage/pages/site/roadmap.md

 * High-availability plugin
   * Support for global ref-db
   * Mention HA and setup for multiple primary hosts in Gerrit documentation
-* Quota plugin
-  * Simplify the plugin.

 ## Upgrades from 2.7 to latest stable release
 * Be able to upgrade a huge site (Qualcomm) from 2.7 to latest stable release in less than 24 hours
   * 2.16.x: Improve NoteDb offline migration speed (current timing is 24+ hours for Qualcomm)
   * Improve upgrade speed for specifically slow schemas

+## Gerrit 3.4
+Target: Q2 2021

+* UX
+  * Composable SubmitRules
+  * CI Results Tab / Frontend plugin

 ## Distant future
 * Role-based access control